leozxliu/lammps/doc/src/Packages_details.rst

 **Contents:**

-This package contains a set of commands that serve as a wrapper on the `Open Knowledgebase of Interatomic Models (OpenKIM) <https://openkim.org>`_ repository of interatomic models (IMs) enabling compatible ones to be used in LAMMPS simulations.
+This package contains a command with a set of sub-commands that serve as a wrapper on the
+`Open Knowledgebase of Interatomic Models (OpenKIM) <https://openkim.org>`_ repository of interatomic models (IMs) enabling compatible ones to be used in LAMMPS simulations.

-This includes :doc:`kim_init and kim\_interactions <kim_commands>`
+This includes :doc:`kim init <kim_commands>`, and
-commands to select, initialize and instantiate the IM, and a :doc:`kim_query <kim_commands>` command to perform web queries for material property predictions of OpenKIM IMs.
+:doc:`kim interactions <kim_commands>` commands to select, initialize and instantiate the IM, a :doc:`kim query <kim_commands>` command to perform web queries for material property predictions of OpenKIM IMs, a :doc:`kim param <kim_commands>` command to access KIM Model Parameters from LAMMPS, and a :doc:`kim property <kim_commands>` command to write material properties computed in LAMMPS to standard KIM property instance format.

 Support for KIM IMs that conform to the
 `KIM Application Programming Interface (API) <https://openkim.org/kim-api/>`_ is provided by the :doc:`pair_style kim <pair_kim>` command.

 .. note::

-   The command *pair\_style kim* is called by *kim\_interactions* and is not recommended to be directly used in input scripts.
+   The command *pair_style kim* is called by *kim interactions* and is not recommended to be directly used in input scripts.

 To use this package you must have the KIM API library available on your system.
 The KIM API is available for download on the